lw-lindaywang/Engie-Energy-Dashboard/README.md

-# engiedash
+# Engie Energy Dashboard

 Energy dashboard created for the Engie challenge at Hack OHI/O 2019.
+Capable of parsing thousands of data points from energy meters and funneling them through to an inuitive, user-friendly frontend.

+# Screenshots

+# Technologies

 Uses a Java/Springboot backend and a Javascript/Vue frontend.

+# How to run

 To run this project on localhost: